 Parents, have you heard about summer learning loss, the summer slump, or the summer slide?
-Does what you’re hearing make you worry about what you need to do with your children over the summer to ensure they start a new school year fresh and ready to go?
+Does what you’re hearing make you worry about what you need to do with your children over the summer to ensure they start a new school year fresh and ready to go, especially after such a strange finish to the most recent school year?
 Are you trying to do ALL THE THINGS to make this happen?
 Read on for a little info about summer learning loss, as well as what we’re doing in our house to keep skills up in fun and natural ways!

 Though the summer slide research is mixed and much of it is dated, here is a little info for you: